Garnet varieties and origins:

 It is one of the only untreated gem families on the market.

 Virtues, myths and legends surrounding the Garnet:

 Since early times, throughout centuries and cultures, the garnet - 'stone of plenty' has been revered as a talisman, believed to protect, strengthen and encourage the success of those who wear it.
-Mind, body and soul, garnet calms, cheers, energises, illuminates and transforms with the intent to uplift and balance the wearer.
 A symbol of truth, commitment and faithfulness, it is also associated with emotions and love.

 History and legend: